Cybercrime is on the rise, and we’re all vulnerable.

 “It boils down to who is an easier victim,” he says.
 "Who is that lowest-hanging fruit?"

-Step two: Protect yourself like one
+Step two: Protect yourself

 Use a password manager